Ezekwemdesmond/Money-Mule-Account-Detection-Analysis/README.md

 ## 🙏 Acknowledgments

-- Step Up Experian Online Career Challenge for providing anonymized dataset
+- Step Up Experian Online Career Challenge for providing synthetic dataset

 ---

 **⚠️ Disclaimer**: This project is for educational and research purposes.
-All data used is anonymized and synthetic.
+All data used is  synthetic.
 Results should be validated with domain experts before implementation in production systems.